lukpwh330/PYRandomSentenseGenerator/README.md

 # pyarkovchain
 Pyarkovchain is now a module for python 3.
 It has 2 main classes: `ExampleData` and `MChain`. `ExampleData` helps you acess pre-fetched data, and `MChain` is the real markov chain.
+[Here](https://en.wikipedia.org/wiki/Markov_chain) is how a markov chain works.

 ``` python
 import pyarkovchain as pc
 data_class = pc.example_data.ExampleData(*args)
 markov_chain = pc.markov_chain.MChain(*args)
 ```

+## Why pyarkovchain?
+Here are some reasons:

+* Ease of use.
+* Only uses built in python modules.
+* Is still being actively worked on.
+(As of 2019)

 ## The `Mchain` Class
 `MChain` is the markov chain object n this module and should be used.
 The `MChain` class has an optional argument called `DEPTH`.
 This controls how much the markov chain "looks back".
 Higher values for the `DEPTH` argument means less broken english but more overfitting.
 The `MChain` class has two methods: `init` and `predict`.